simonspa/corryvreckan/jobsub/README.md

    jobsub.py --option beamenergy=5.3 -c alignment.conf 1234
    ```

-   This switch be specified several times for multiple options or can parse a comma-separated list of options.
+   This switch can be specified several times for multiple options or can parse a comma-separated list of options.
 This switch overrides any config file options.

 #### Table (comma-separated text file)
    - format: e.g.